argoproj-labs/training-material/argo-workflows/argo-events/rbac.md

 Now we can attempt to re-trigger our workflow.
 We can do this by deleting the file we uploaded to minio.
 This will trigger a delete event, which will trigger our workflow.

 In case you need to, port-forward the minio UI.
-Then log in and delete a file from the Pipekit bucket.
+Then log in and delete a file from the argoproj bucket.

 [Go back to Minio]({{TRAFFIC_HOST1_9001}}) and delete the previously uploaded file.